-Blue Cross Blue Shield Drug and Alcohol Addiction Rehab Insurance
+Blue Cross Blue Shield Insurance for Addiction Treatment

-Yes, almost all of Blue Cross Blue Shield plans include coverage for mental health conditions, but the amount of coverage for treatment depends on your policy.
+Almost all of Blue Cross Blue Shield plans include coverage for mental health conditions, but the amount of coverage for treatment depends on your policy.
 The Mental Health Parity and Addiction Equity Act requires that health insurance companies and group health plans to provide equal coverage for mental health services, such as substance abuse treatment, as they do medical coverage.1

 The Blue Cross Blue Shield Association is made up of 36 health insurance companies that are independently owned and operated.
-Blue Cross Blue Shield (BCBS) Service Benefit Plan, also known as the Federal Employee Program (FEP), provides coverage for more than half of all federal employees who are enrolled in network, and they are covered under the Federal Employee Program.
+The Blue Cross Blue Shield (BCBS) Service Benefit Plan, also known as the Federal Employee Program (FEP), provides coverage for more than 5.5 million federal employees, retirees, and their families.2

 - Bronze plans cover close to 60% of medical costs and have low monthly payments and high deductibles.